If you are visiting Vietnam for the first time, you have to make a stop in Ho Chi Minh City if you love the big city life.

 4. Go on a tour to Cu Chi Tunnels

 The Cu Chi Tunnels were used during war by the Viet Cong and is now a very popular tourist attraction.
-We actually didn’t go on this tour as I felt a bit claustrophic looking at the photos.
+I actually didn’t go on this tour as I felt a bit claustrophic looking at the photos.
 But it’s a great experience to go back in time and visit a real bunker.
 There are many tour operators that will take you from Ho Chi Minh Cityon a day trip for as low as $30.

 5. Walk Along Nguyen Hue Street at Night

 Nugyen Hue Street is known as the walking street in Ho Chi Minh.
-We took a stroll during the day but the place really lights up at night.
+I took a stroll during the day but the place really lights up at night.
 Skyscrapers on both sides have multicolored light installations.
 Locals are all meeting up with friends or enjoying a snack on the sidewalk.
 It’s a really fun vibe and very safe as well!

 6. Try Non Vietnamese Food